Battle of Callantsoog: Background

 Meanwhile, the Batavian forces had had time to make their preparations for the coming event.
-To understand these, it is useful to consider the terrain at the proposed landing site, as it was in 1799.
-(The situation has considerably changed since then.)
+To understand these, it is useful to consider the terrain at the proposed landing site as it was in 1799, because the situation has considerably changed since then.
 Den Helder then was just a hamlet with two shore batteries (no more than sconces), called Unie and Revolutie, nearby.
 It was located at the extreme northern point of a spit of sand that jutted out from the North-Holland peninsula, north of Callantsoog.
 The spit consisted of three rows of dunes behind the North Sea beach, with a road (the Zanddijk), bordered by a canal, behind them.
 Behind the canal was a marsh, called the Koegras (that has since been embanked, but was then open to the sea and inundated at every high tide).
 The sand spit was bordered in the north by the Marsdiep and to the east by the Wadden Sea.
 It was no more than half a mile wide.
 Daendels figured that it would be impossible to sufficiently deploy his division in such a narrow space while fronting the shore.
 Instead he proposed to have only light forces of skirmishers (Jagers) in the dunes along the likely disembarkation front, but to attack a landing from both the north and the south in a double flank attack, as soon as they had landed.
 He therefore positioned the 5th and 7th Demi-brigades of the Batavian army under Major-General Van Guericke in Den Helder, together with the 2nd Jagers and several squadrons of light cavalry and horse artillery (about 5,000 men in total).
 He himself took up position near Callantsoog with the remainder of the 1st Batavian Division, under Major-General Van Zuylen van Nijevelt.
-This command consisted of the 1st, 3rd, 4th and 6th Demi-brigades, the 1st Jagers and the 1st Grenadiers (total about 5,200 men).
+This command consisted of the 1st, 3rd, 4th and 6th Demi-brigades, the 1st Jagers and the 1st Grenadiers (about 5,200 men in total).
 Of course, the implication was that he violated the taboo against dividing his forces, but it seemed the best solution in the circumstances.